bkopchick/rotations/README.md

 Call functions xrotate, yrotate, zrotate, and vrotate to rotate 3-dimensional arrays how you need to.

+Running rotations.py shows a basic example of how it works. ('python rotations.py') No additional input necessary.

 ## How-To
 positions = [[x1, y1, z1], [x2, y2, z2], [x3, y3, z3],..., [xn, yn, zn]]